mobusoperandi/michie/README.md

 The original function's return type must be [`'static`].

-# Store bounds

-Another source of bounds on the key type and the return type is the implementation of [`MemoizationStore`] for the store type.

 # Generic functions

 Be mindful of the [type requirements](#type-requirements) when using on a generic function: